septentrio-gnss/septentrio_gnss_driver/README.md

   <summary>Some Ideas</summary>

   + Automatic Search: If the host address of the receiver is omitted in the `host:port` specification, the driver could automatically search and establish a connection on the specified port.
-  + Publishing the topic `/measepoch`: It could accept the custom ROS message `septentrio_gnss_driver/MeasEpoch.msg`, corresponding to the SBF block `MeasEpoch` (raw GNSS data).
   + Publishing the topic `/twist`: It could accept the generic ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic` and others or via standardized NMEA sentences (cf. the [NMEA driver](https://wiki.ros.org/nmea_navsat_driver)).
     + The ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html) could be fed directly into the [`robot_localization`](https://docs.ros.org/melodic/api/robot_localization/html/index.html) nodes of the ROS navigation stack.
-  + Additional ROSaic parameter: endianness of the system.
   + Equip ROSaic with an NTRIP client such that it can forward corrections to the receiver independently of `Data Link`.
 </details>